aviator-co/av/docs/av-pr.1.md

 remote, and you are not asked to provide the title and the body.
 If you want to edit the pull-request description for the existing pull-request, use `--edit`.

+You can use the `--all` flag to submit pull requests for every branch in the current stack.
+Or you can use `--all --current` to submit pull requests up to the current branch.
+This will ensure every pull request has the correct base branch and includes the correct metadata in the pull request description.
+Existing pull requests will be updated accordingly.

 ## OPTIONS

 `-t <title>, --title=<title>`